top of page

 -e--reference filename

 filename maybe be a FASTA file or a reference file generated from a FASTA file with genozip --make-reference.
+The same reference file needs to be provided to genounzip or genocat

-While genozip is capable of compressing without a reference it can utilize a reference file to improve compression of
+While Genozip is capable of compressing without a reference it can utilize a reference file to improve compression of

 FASTQ, SAM/BAM and VCF files.